-- If a candidate has not been awarded a degree, s/he shall normally be entitled to re-sit the failed courses only (on one occasion) and at the next normal opportunity.
-Results obtained at re-sit shall always supersede any previous attempt. - 6.2 If a candidate has met the requirements for the award of a degree having re-sat failed courses, s/he can only be recommended for the award of a Pass degree unless, in the judgement of the examiners, the initial failure(s) was at least in part a direct result of medical and/or extenuating circumstances.
+- 6.1 If a candidate has not been awarded a degree, s/he shall normally be entitled to re-sit the failed courses only (on one occasion) and at the next normal opportunity.
+Results obtained at re-sit shall always supersede any previous attempt. - 6.2 If a candidate has met the requirements for the award of a degree having re-sat failed courses, s/he can only be recommended for the award of a Pass degree unless, in the judgement of the examiners, the initial failure(s) was at least in part a direct result of medical and/or exceptional circumstances.

-Appeals against decisions of Sub-Board of Examiners will be handled according to Regulations for the consideration of appeals against decisions of Boards of Examiners for taught courses.
+Appeals against decisions of Sub-Board of Examiners will be handled according to the Appeals Regulations.
 Assessment offences will be handled according to the Regulations on assessment offences: plagiarism or Regulations on assessment offences: offences other than plagiarism.
 All School Regulations are published in the School Calendar.